Abhay0202/Client-Server-Application/README.md

 DESCRIPTION RELATED TO FILES:

+"Client Server full code with Makefile & getopt" --> This is the folder that contains final code that needs to be run.
-First server.c file needs to be run by passing the port no for the network.

-Then client.c file needs to be run by passing the port no & IP address.
+First server.c file needs to be run and then client.c file needs to be run.

-Both would require command line arguments to be given.
-These 2 files are mainly responsible for creating the client server chat application on the same pc.
+These 2 files are mainly responsible for creating the client server chat & Data Transfer application on the same pc.

+client.c file needs to be given command line arguments from the user.
+First argument has to be '-t' or '-u' indicating TCP or UDP operation.
+Second argument that needs to be given is the message code and third argument that needs to be given is the sequence number of the frame.

+server.c file requires no command line arguments.

+The Client here can opt between 4 operations namely: 1.
+Doubly Linked List Operation  2.
+Multi-threading Operation  3.
+Fork Operation  4.
+IPC Mechanism

+The Server then performs these operations & then send the output back to the user.